gesellkammer/csoundengine/docs/index.rst

 csoundengine - Documentation
 ============================

-This package implements an interface to run and control a csound process.
+**csoundengine** is a library to run and control a csound process for realtime or offline sound processing.

 The source code of this package lives in https://github.com/gesellkammer/csoundengine